 Nanopool specializes in coins, which are mostly useful only on video cards.
-Currently supported mining is Ethereum (ETH), Ethereum Classic (ETC), ZCash (ZEC), Monero (XMR), Raven (RVN), Grin (GRIN) and Pascal (PASC).
+Currently supported mining is Ethereum (ETH), Ethereum Classic (ETC), ZCash (ZEC), Monero (XMR), Raven (RVN), Grin (GRIN), and Pascal (PASC).

-The pool makes possible to mine the presented coins both in solo (one coin) and in dual (2 coins simultaneously with a proportional distribution of power between them).
+The pool makes it possible to mine the presented coins both in solo (one coin) and in dual (2 coins simultaneously with a proportional distribution of power between them).
 The mining of digital tokens here is possible both due to the huge farms with many video cards and due to simply powerful cards like the GPU.

 You can easily find information on the hashrate, the number of mined blocks per day, and other statistics on the official website of the resource.

-The main features of Nanopool - no user registration.
+The main feature of Nanopool - no user registration.
 Also, the possibility of dual mining, low commissions (1-2%, depending on the coin), as well as the use of the PPLNS system for the distribution of rewards between pool members.

 As in any other mining pool, Nanopool has a fee that is levied on the income of its users.
 It is 1% for all coins except Pascal - it has 2%.

 As for the commission fees for withdrawing funds, for ETH, ETC, and ZEC they are no fees.
 In other cases, the commission varies depending on the displayed cryptocurrency - 0.0001XMR, 0.0001 PASC, 0.0005 RVN or 0.01 GRIN.